 How Do I Turn Off Do Not Disturb?

 Ever since Apple released iOS 7, it’s been easy to turn Do Not Disturb on and off.
-Swipe up from the bottom of the display to open Control Center.
+Swipe up from the bottom of your iPhone screen to open Control Center.
 Tap the moon icon to turn Do Not Disturb on or off.
 That’s it!